gosub-com/Zurfur/README.md

 ## Statements

-Like Golang, semicolons are required between statements but they are automatically inserted at the end of lines based on the last non-comment token and the first token of the next line.
-See "Coding Style" (below) for more info about semicolons.
+Like Golang, semicolons are required between statements but they are inserted automatically at the end of lines based on the last non-comment token and the first token of the next line.
+Compound statements (`if`, `else`, `while`, `for`) can accept multiple lines without needing braces.

+Zurfur enforces a few coding style standards, but one style it does **not** enforce is where you put your curly brace.
+Both end-of-line and beginning-of-next-line are acceptable.
+By convention, most code in the Zurfur code base uses curly brace on beginning-of-next-line style.
+The Zurfur IDE shrinks curly brace only lines so they take the same vertical space as the brace-at-end style as when using a regular editor.

+Here are the enforced style rules:

+1. No tabs
+2. No white space or visible semi-colons at the end of a line
+3. Continuation lines start with a binary operator or with `[`, `]`, `(`, `)`, `,`, or `.`.
+Additionally, a continuation
+may use `[`, `(`, or `,` at the end of the previous line.
+Also accepted, a few other places where a continuation might be expected such as `where`, `require`, or other keywords.
+**TBD:** I am considering requiring them to be indented as well.
+4. A `{` cannot start a scope unless it is in an expected place such as after `if`, `while`, `scope`, etc., or a lambda expression.
+5. Compound statements without braces require the compound part to start on the next line, be indented at least two spaces, not contain another compound statement, and not be empty.
+The compound statement can be any number of lines long, provided each line starts on the same column.
+The statement after the compound must line up with the statement above it.
+**Note:** I know some people hate braceless compound statements because of the problems they can cause, but I believe these safeties will prevent most problems.
+6. Modifiers must appear in the following order: `pub` (or `protected`, `private`), `unsafe`, `static` (or `const`), `unsealed`, `abstract` (or `virtual`, `override`, `new`), `ref`, `mut` (or `ro`)

 #### While and Do Statements

 The `while` loop is the same as C#.
 The `do` loop is also the same as C# except that the condition executes inside the scope of the loop:

     do
     {
         @accepted = SomeBooleanFunc()
         DoSomethingElse()